 Ohio law (Ohio Revised Code, Section 3107.055) now requires a “reasonable and good faith effort” to directly pay the service or product provider for the birth mother’s expenses, and only an attorney or adoption agency is permitted to make such payments on the adoptive parents’ behalf.
 Previously, the law allowed adoptive parents to make payments directly to the birth mother for her expenses.

 Q: What should birth parents know when working with a private adoption agency?

-11/9/2016This "Law You Can Use is a weekly consumer legal information column provided by the Ohio State Bar Association.
-This article was prepared by Columbus attorney Thomas Taneff, who concentrates on adoption and probate law and has served on the Ohio Adoption Commission.
+11/9/2016This "Law You Can Use" consumer legal information column provided by the Ohio State Bar Association.
+It was prepared by Columbus attorney Thomas Taneff, who concentrates on adoption and probate law and has served on the Ohio Adoption Commission.